johnnyhuy/red-alert-2-board-game/README.md

-# oosd-board-game
+# Object Orientated Software Design Assignment 1 & 2

-OOSD 2D board game assignment.
+This is board game created by a group of cool dudes as a university assignment in RMIT.